-The conception of Design for the Wellbeing of Black Women was birthed from the insights within the personal stories of Black women in Baltimore through in-depth interviews during my Social Design thesis.
-They bravely shared what it is like to live with a mental health challenge, how their communities respond, the therapy and treatment process, and what a compassionate culture supporting their wellbeing could look like and how it would feel.
-Their vulnerability brought forth common threads emphasizing a collective hope for love, connection, discovery, growth, wholeness, transformation and most importantly—a desire to be leaders of their own health experiences.
+The creation of Design for the Wellbeing of Black Women™ was birthed from the insights within the personal stories of Black women in Baltimore through in-depth interviews during my Social Design thesis.
+They bravely shared what it is like to live with a mental health challenge and ways to cultivate a compassionate culture.
+Their stories enabled me to learn that we want the impact of race and gender on our health outcomes to be addressed and we’re also interested in having a leadership role in determining how our healthcare experiences should look and feel.

-N'Deye Diakhate, Collaborator + Co-facilitator
+N'Deye Diakhate, Session Co-facilitator

 “It’s been a blessing to meet and work with Denise on D4WBW.
 A few years ago before I dropped out of school, my Graphic Design thesis was heading in this direction: to discuss the perspectives of black women around mental health.
 But due to my own mental health, I had to put these ideas on the backburner.
 So for years later, to see her poster for her own thesis in Social Design surrounding mental illness and BW, I knew I had to talk to her.
 Diving in was almost too easy lol.
 She has so much research and vision, but what really got me was the idea of switching from just creating space for discussion and healing, to designing and developing tools that can facilitate that healing.
 Bouncing ideas and tackling this from a design perspective with a fellow black femme designer was an outlet I didn’t even know I needed.
 I’m so excited to create and develop more work together!”